calipho-sib/cellosaurus/README.md

 - Web links.
 - Publication references.
 We principally provide the references for publications describing the establishment of a cell line or its characterization.
 We do not attempt to capture all the literature that make use of a particular cell line.
 - Cross-references to cell line catalogs/collections, ontologies, cell lines databases/resources and to databases that list cell lines as samples.
+- Information on when a Cellosaurus entry was created, when it was last updated and which version of the entry is currently available.

 ##Availability